Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 \subsection{Variables, Instances and Reusable Knowledge Pieces}

-A standard graphical model is static, with a separate set of parameters for each conditional (in a directed acyclic graph) or factor (in a factor graph).
-There are extensions which allow parameter sharing, e.g. through time with dynamic Bayes nets, or in undirected graphical models such as Markov Networks~\citep{kok2005learning} which allow one to ``instantiate'' general ``patterns'' into multiple factors of the factor graph.
+A standard graphical model is static, with a separate set of parameters for each conditional distribution (in a directed acyclic graph) or factor (in a factor graph).
+There are extensions which allow parameter sharing, e.g. through time with dynamic Bayes nets~\citep{spirtes2000causation}, or in undirected graphical models such as Markov Networks~\citep{kok2005learning} which allow one to ``instantiate'' general ``patterns'' into multiple factors of the factor graph.
 Markov Networks can for example implement forms of recursively applied probabilistic rules.
 But they do not take advantage of distributed representations and other inductive biases of deep learning.

-The idea we are presenting here, is that instead of separately defining specific factors in the factor graph (maybe each with a piece of neural network), each having its separate set of parameters, we would define ``generic factors'', ``factor-rules'', ``schemas'' or ``factor templates'' or ``factor factories'' or ``relations''.
-A schema, or generic factor, is a probabilistic analogue of a logical rule with quantifiers, i.e., with variables or arguments which can be bound.
-A static rule is a thing like 'if John is hungry then he looks for food'.
+The inductive bias we are presenting here is that instead of separately defining specific factors in the factor graph (maybe each with a piece of neural network), each having its separate set of parameters, we would define generic factors, ``schemas'' or ``factor templates''.
+A schema, or generic factor is a reusable probabilistic relation, i.e., with argument variables which can be bound to instances (also discussed in ~\citep{rumelhart1986sequential}).
+A static instantiated rule is a thing like 'if John is hungry then he looks for food'.
 Instead, a more general rule is a thing like, 'for all $X$, if $X$ is a human and $X$ is hungry, then $X$ looks for food' (with some probability). $X$ can be bound to specific instances (or to other variables which may involve more constraints on the acceptable set).
-In classical AI, we have unification mechanisms to match together variables, instances or expressions involving variables and instances, and thus keep track of how variables can ultimately be 'bound' to instances (or to variables with more constraints on their attributes), when exploring whether some schema can be applied to some objects (instances or more generic objects) with properties (constituting a database of entities).
+In classical symbolic AI, we have unification mechanisms to match together variables, instances or expressions involving variables and instances, and thus keep track of how variables can ultimately be 'bound' to instances (or to variables with more constraints on their attributes), when exploring whether some schema can be applied to some objects (instances or more generic objects) with properties (constituting a database of entities).